Advice

 When NOT to start a podcast

-Rory talking to a client at his desk about why Not to start a podcast
+The Podcast Coach co-founder and head of audio, Rory, talking to a client at his desk about why you might NOT start a podcast.

 I advised a potential client not to start a podcast.